itstructure/laravel-rbac/README.md

     - To publish seeders run command:

-        `php artisan rbac:publish --only=seeds`
+        `php artisan rbac:publish --only=seeders`

-        It stores seeder files to `database/seeds` folder.
+        It stores seeder files to `database/seeders` folder.

     - To publish migrations run command: